joshbegley/nyt-latest/README.md

 `By Matthew Mpoke Bigg`\
 https://nytimes.com/live/2025/06/16/world/iran-israel-news/irans-nuclear-sites-have-not-been-further-damaged-the-uns-atomic-agency-says

-**The Bounce: 3 keys for Thunder, Pacers to win NBA Finals.
+**The Bounce: Keys for Thunder, Pacers to win NBA Finals.
 Plus, how Desmond Bane deal changes East**\
 `The Pacers might be kicking themselves for the NBA Finals being tied 2-2, but there's still a path to securing a ring`\
 https://nytimes.com/athletic/6428906/2025/06/16/shai-gilgeous-alexander-thunder-tyrese-haliburton-pacers-nba-finals-desmond-bane-trade-magic-the-bounce/